ValeriyAndreevichPushkarev/BAC/README.md

 That will work better than traditional aproaches because we have context synonyms and other "syntaxis shugar" inside our Q&A net.

 And we can also add changing of objects (counts and types).
 That is the function too ).

+## What with levels of abstractions? ##

+Abstraction can be represented as Sets of objects that translates with some function to another object (and back).
+Directly with properties mapping or in a complex way.
+If we can define translation functions with a few examples (or use approximation based on machine learning) its not hard to build a hierarcy of abstraction levels.
+And define heuristics/constrains and result properties on any level of abstraction.